-The carrying value of cash, accounts payables and accrued liabilities and loan from related party approximate their fair values due to the short-term nature of these financial instruments.
+The carrying value of cash accounts payables, accrued liabilities and loans from related parties approximate their fair values due to the short-term nature of these financial instruments.

 b) Risk management

 The operations of the Company are speculative due to the high-risk nature of its business which includes the acquisition, financing, exploration, development and operation of mining properties.
 The risk factors as disclosed below could materially affect the Company's future operations and could cause actual events to differ materially from those described in forward-looking statements relating to the Company.